shepner/asyla/d02/plex_migration_notes.md

 Be sure to SHUT DOWN THE OLD SERVER BEFORE RUNNING THE NEW ONE.

 Once everything has been copied over, run the Plex Docker container which is documented elsewhere

+Also, DO NOT CHANGE THE MEDIA PATH!
+This will break the paths in the Plex database and could trash your data.

 ---